Cognitive Dissonance as the Structural Antagonist

 Narrative Insulation: How the Mind Protects the Existing Self

-Once threatening evidence enters the story, the protagonist must protect her established worldview.
+Once evidence threatens the protagonist’s established worldview, she may try to protect it.
 This is where Narrative Insulation comes in.

 Insulation is the defensive layer that keeps the interior climate stable.
 In narrative terms, it is the explanatory material the protagonist packs into the gap between what happened and what she can emotionally tolerate.
 She does not erase the event.
 She surrounds it with interpretation until its danger is reduced.